zhiwae97/J296_Final_Project/README.md

    [![Question3-visualization1](Question3-visualization1.jpg)](https://infogram.com/question-3-vis-1-1h7j4dvy055794n?live)

 #### Question 4: How did adoption rate change before and after Covid break out?
 How did adoption number change? ####
-  1. Create pivot table as shown in the screenshot
+  1. Create pivot table as shown in the screenshot, can also add year of record as filter to remove distractions.
-  2. Calculate adoption rate for 2016-2019 and 2020-2021 respectively for comparison.
+  2. Calculate adoption rate for 2016-2019 and 2020-2021 respectively for comparison by deviding adoption cases with total live intakes.
   3.As screenshot shows, adoption increase since 2020 from 49% to around 54%, yet the total number of adoption dropped.

   ![Question4-1](Question4-1.jpg)

-#### What happened to Oakland Animal Service's euthanasia rate?
+#### Question 5: What happened to Oakland Animal Service's euthanasia rate?
 Before and since the beginning of the pandemic ####

   1. Create pivot table as shown in the screenshot, be mindful of adding organization name: Oakland Animal Service as filter, as well as animal species.
   2. Calculate adoption rate and euthanasia rate like demonstrated above.
 OAS skipped reporting data in 2016, so this part will start from 2017.